granthooks/Carrier/memory-bank/productContext.md

 ## Key Features
 1. **Runtime Loop Architecture**: A robust processing loop for receiving, processing, and responding to messages
 2. **Agent Personalization System**: Framework for defining agent personalities and characteristics
-3. **Tool Integration Framework**: System for connecting agents to external tools and services
+3. **Tool Integration Framework**: System for connecting agents to external tools and services, including MCP server integration.
 4. **Memory System**: Storage and retrieval mechanisms for maintaining conversation context
 5. **Multi-client Support**: Ability to connect agents to various communication channels
 6. **Evaluation System**: Mechanisms to assess and improve agent responses
 7. **Asynchronous Processing**: Efficient handling of concurrent operations
+8. **MCP Server Integration**: Support for connecting to and utilizing tools from MCP servers via the OpenAI Agent SDK.

 ## Success Metrics
 1. **Task Completion Rate**: Percentage of tasks agents successfully complete